 Find out when a tenant can legally break a lease in Alaska, when they can’t, and whether or not a landlord is required by Alaskan law to make reasonable effort to re-rent.

 Before we address the legally acceptable reasons to get out a lease early without penalty, it’s important to know the notice requirements in Alaska to end a tenancy.

 Lease Termination Notice Requirements in Alaska

 In Alaska, a tenant is not required to provide notice for fixed end date leases, the lease expires on the last day of the lease.
-For a month-to-month lease, 30 days written notice from either the landlord or the tenant is required (AS 34.03.290(b)).
-For a week-to-week lease, 14 days written notice from either the landlord or the tenant is required (AS 34.03.290(a)).
+Alaska tenants must provide written notice for the following lease terms:

 Conditions for Legally Breaking a Lease in Alaska

 There are several scenarios where a tenant can legally break a lease in Alaska without penalty.
 We’ll go through each of them below.